-All easyJet fares include a carry-on allowance of one piece of hand luggage, which does not mean one piece and a small personal item like many carriers permit.
-Only certain passengers may take on board an additional smaller bag, such as a handbag or laptop bag.
-Cabin space is limited to 70 cabin bags, so all remaining cabin bags will be transferred to the hold and can be collected on arrival from the baggage carousel.
+All easyJet fares include a carry-on allowance of one cabin bag, which does not mean one piece and a small personal item like many carriers permit.
+Only certain passengers may take on board an additional large cabin bag.

 What is easyJet policy on checked baggage?

 EasyJet offers no free baggage allowance for Standard fares.

 There is a free baggage allowance of one standard bag up to 23 kg for FLEXI fares.

 A good tip is to book this type of luggage when booking the flights because this way is much cheaper than paying for it directly at the airport.
 You can add up to 3 items of checked baggage plus one item of sports equipment per passenger while making the reservation online.
 There is a charge for each checked item.
 If you need to carry more than 3 pieces, it is necessary that you call easyJet’s Customer Service Team.